 The following recommendation apply to most people whose capital gains are taxed in Germany, but you should carefully check the rules that apply to your particular case.

 Ensure that you use up your tax-free base amount (Freibetrag) of 801 EUR per person (1602 EUR for married couples).

 lf you do not have any other taxable income, you can realize profits up to the maximal tax-free income amount (ca. 9,000-10,000 EUR) without paying any taxes.
+Note, however, that there are lower limits for free health insurance if a student is still insured for free through their parents.
 Note that you need to make sure that your broker is aware that you do not have any other income, so that you have a larger tax-free amount.
 If you forgot this, you can still get your respective taxes back by filing your income taxes at the end of the year.
 To ensure that your low taxable income is taken into account, you need to request a "tax comparison" (Günstigerprüfung), which you can do by checking the respective box in your income tax filings (Anlage KAP).

 The following recommendations are slightly more advanced.

 Avoid the realization of capital gains if you can beyond the tax-free base amount (Freibetrag).
 Of course, if you need to sell some assets, you should not use tax considerations against realizing gains or losses.
 However, if you are a long term buy and hold investor, it is typically advantageous not to sell assets.